College Council election results

 • 0.75 hours

-This lecture will be free to attend for both members and non-members of the College, and is one of two College sessions at Dentistry Show London 2025 (DSL25), a two-day conference hosting over 100 CPD lectures in 6 theatres, 180 exhibitors and 4,000 dental professionals.
+This lecture was free to attend for both members and non-members of the College, and is one of two College sessions at Dentistry Show London 2025 (DSL25), a two-day conference hosting over 100 CPD lectures in 6 theatres, 180 exhibitors and 4,000 dental professionals.

-College representatives will also available throughout the conference at the CGDent exhibition stand (B29) to talk to delegates about our vision for the profession, the benefits of membership and fellowship, and to answer questions.
+College representatives were available throughout the conference at the CGDent exhibition stand (B29) to talk to delegates about our vision for the profession, the benefits of membership and fellowship, and to answer questions.

-It is not possible to register for specific lectures in advance, but those wishing to attend should register for DSL25 either in advance or on the day.
-Registration is free for all registered dental professionals.
+It was not possible to register for specific lectures in advance, but those wishing to attend should register for DSL25 either in advance or on the day.
+Registration was free for all registered dental professionals.

 Subscribe to receive our monthly newsletter